panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 ### 1. The JavaScript closure

-Before looking into the stale closure issue, it is important to understand what a closure is.
+Before looking into the stale closure issue, it's important to understand what a closure is.

 The following code defines a factory function `createIncrement(i)` that returns an increment function.
 Later, every time the increment function is called, an internal counter is incremented by `i`: